sitespeedio/sitespeed.io/docs/_posts/2017-04-24-sitespeed.io-5.0.md

 {: .img-thumbnail}

 ## Browsertime 1.1
-Sitespeed.io 5.0 used Browsertime 1.1.
-And what a ride it has been for the first beta 1.0 of Browsertime eight months ago!
+Sitespeed.io 5.0 uses Browsertime 1.1 that we released yesterday.
+And what a ride it has been for the first beta 1.0 of Browsertime eight months ago and now 1.1!
 We will soon do a blog post about 1.0 but I want to talk about the latest thing we added before releasing that final version.

 ### Video and SpeedIndex from your Android device
 I would still call it experimental support for video and SpeedIndex for Chrome on Android.
 We need help to test it out on different devices.
 Right now you need to setup the dependencies needed for VisualMetrics yourself so it some work to get that going.
 Check out the [how to](https://github.com/sitespeedio/browsertime#test-on-your-mobile-device) what you need to setup.